crypto-code/Markov-Text-Generator/README.md

 Using Probabilistic connections a Markov Chain can be used to generate text.

 ## Training Data
 The data should be in form of a text file.
-An example of presidential speeches has been provied.
+An example of presidential speeches has been provied in the Presidents folder.

 ## Generating a Dictionary
 To generate a dictionary file, you'll need to run the genDict.py script as follows: